150 B.C. places: Greater Vancouver

 Fresh-caught fish is sold right from the boats on Steveston wharf.
 There's fish and chips at Pajo's, and delightful dishes – including chilled seafood platters – at the Blue Canoe.
 Head downtown to splurge on sumptuous king crab at Sun Sui Wah, Kirin, or Empire Seafood.

 134-135.
 Camping & hiking at Golden Ears Provincial Park

 You don't have to go far from the city to get a taste of what camping's all about.
-But you're going to need to reserve a spot well in advance, especially for summer weekends, at one of the four massive campgrounds that are wildly popular for good reason.
-If you're there for awhile, take on the mighty challenge of the Golden Ears trail, just doable in a very long day, but preferable as an overnight camping trip.
+But you're going to need to reserve a spot well in advance, especially for summer weekends, at one of Golden Ears Provincial Park's four massive campgrounds that are wildly popular for good reason.
+If you're there for a while, take on the mighty challenge of the Golden Ears trail, just doable in a very long day, but preferable as an overnight camping trip.

 138. Food & drink, Rocky Point, Port Moody

 Rocky Point Park in Port Moody was always a wonderful place to hang out, a primo picnic spot that just got better as Pajo's Fish & Chips and Rocky Point Ice Cream upped the ante.
 And then along came "Brewers Row", four craft breweries in a three-block stretch by the park.

 The Deeley Motorcyle Exhibition draws raves from those who love motorcycles and those with even a passing interest in the two-wheeled wonders.
 How can you resist a revolving collection of 60 antique, vintage, and historically important motorcycles?

 140-141.
 Cascade Falls, Deroche, plus Westminster Abbey, Mission